supershaneski/chatgpt-with-image-sample/README.md

 # Motivation

 I started this project with the aim of utilizing image analysis with GPT-4 to study how it works and to use it as a springboard for developing other interesting and, perhaps, useful applications.
 However, at that time, image input functionality was not yet available.
-To address this limitation, I turned to ml5's ImageClassifier, which proved to be quite effective for basic object analysis.
-In my opinion, if your goal is to create an application like a "Bring Me" game app, it should suffice.
+To address this limitation, I turned to [ml5's ImageClassifier](https://learn.ml5js.org/#/reference/image-classifier), which proved to be quite effective for basic object analysis.
+In my opinion, if your goal is to create an application like a ***Bring Me*** game app, it should suffice.

-My interest was reignited when OpenAI announced the addition of new features to ChatGPT, including voice and vision capabilities.
-Nevertheless, there was no specific mention of APIs, although rumors suggested that everything would be unveiled during DevDay.
+My interest was reignited when OpenAI [announced the addition of new features to ChatGPT, including voice and vision capabilities](https://openai.com/blog/chatgpt-can-now-see-hear-and-speak).
+Nevertheless, there was no specific mention of APIs, although rumors suggested that everything would be unveiled during [DevDay](https://devday.openai.com/).

 Consequently, I decided to revisit this project, picking up where I had left off.
 In the absence of any documentation for the API, I had to make educated guesses about how image input would be implemented, including the request parameters and response format.
 I also drew insights from those who had gained access to ChatGPT with image input functionality.